nightroman/PowerShellTraps/Basic/Count-and-Length-in-Strict-Mode/README.md

 The problem is that these properties *Count* and *Length* of a scalar fail in the strict mode.

+Obviously these properties should not be used in scripts designed to work in the strict mode.
+Public scripts should avoid these properties because this mode can be enabled by a caller.

 Scripts

 - *count.works.ps1* shows how *Count* works.